ericzrinsky/discogs/case_study.md

 I took this thought one step further.
 People share music from **Spotify** all the time, but because it's "free" and there is a low barrier to entry, it almost becomes a reflex.
 Sometimes the music is engaging and well worth the listen.
 Other times, the music is nothing special or so prevalent that it seems like everyone has already heard it.

 How much of this lackluster sharing behavior is a result of over saturation and over exposure **Spotify's** algorithmic approach?
-If there was an easy way to capture the items in someone's record collection and use that data to inform **Spotify** decisions, it might help to generate playlists that hit the mark more often.
+If there was an easy way to capture the items in someone's record collection and use that data to inform **Spotify**'s decisions, it might help to generate playlists that hit the mark more often.

 I set to the task of testing this hypothesis.